PizzaDeliveryDude/mesh_wx_NOAA/README.md

 # mesh_wx_NOAA
-Uses NOAA weather API to send over Meshtastic.
+Uses NOAA and Navy APIs to send over Meshtastic.
 Still a variation in progress, but making headway

+# Needs jq installed

 # Usage for noaa_full.sh